alphagov/govuk_frontend_toolkit/README.md

 ## Usage

-At the top of a Sass file in your Rails project you should be able to include the mixins that you require.
+At the top of a Sass file in your Rails project you should use @import rule to include the file for the mixins you require.
 For example if you want the conditionals and typography mixins you should add:

     @import '_conditionals';
+    @import '_font_stack';
     @import '_typography';

+(The _typography mixins use the $NTA-Light font declared in _font_stack and so require it declared beforehand.)

 ## Mixin-sets